praeploy00/Crop_Yield_Thailand/README.md

 - `Crops_Yield_Thailand.csv` containing data used for the analysis in the study.
 This includes annual yield of rice, maize, and soybean in each province of Thailand.
 - `Thailand_province_definition.csv` provides definition of Monthon (Before 1931) and modern province administration (after 1931) of Thailand.
-- `yield_dlm_Thailand.csv` containing result of Dynamic Linear model (DLM) for crops yield over a century of Thailand.
+- `yield_dlm_Thailand.csv` containing result of Dynamic Linear model (DLM) for crops yield at provincial scale over a century of Thailand.

 ## 📬 Contact